 However, once the bloom period ends, deadhead and prune back dying flowers and foliage.

 This will promote future flowering and shrubbier growth.

 While propagation with seeds is possible, specific cultivars do not grow true from seeds.

-- If you do use seeds, start them 6 to 8 weeks before planting them outside.
+- If you do use seedlings, start them 6 to 8 weeks before the last frost before planting them outside.

 - Sow the seeds indoors.

 - Maintain a soil temperature of 70° degrees Fahrenheit (21° C) and let it germinate for the next 2 weeks.